Updated: 2017-02. Ubuntu 16.04 LTS. Apache 2.4.18 and PHP 7.0.13.

 Test Step 3: Okay, by now I'm assuming you actually have some kind of a website you are working with and that the contents of it are within a directory, like "com", in your public_html folder.
 Open up a browser and try a local-only address, like "http://com".
 Apache should serve up the index file in that directory.
 The index.html file should not be a problem.
 If you are using PHP, however, you would have to enable PHP for user directories.

-NOTES: I have gotten "stuck" on this step a number of times, thinking it had not worked when it really was done.
-If you don't get your local site, and are sent to the default virtual host page, be sure to go into your browser and clear your cache.
-Just refreshing the page did not work for me.
-(If you are sent to a search engine, you need to figure out how to make your browser not "help" you so much...).
+I have gotten "stuck" on this step a number of times, thinking it had not worked when it really was done.
+If you don't get your local site, you need to clear the cache of your browser and maybe make it stop sending you to a search engine or domain containing your words.
+Here are two settings I need to change in Firefox in the about:config window: